jojexcan/Contact_Surface/README.md

 ## Implementation in VMD

-The provided `simplified_affinity.tcl` script performs the following steps:
+The provided `contact_surface.tcl` script performs the following steps:

 1. Defines selections for molecules A and B.
 2. Classifies atoms in each selection into polar (P) and nonpolar (NP).